ortega28/recipe-generator/README.md

 # recipe-generator
 project 1 repository

-App Title: Find my Meal by Ingredient
+# App Title:

-Find Recipes
+Recipe Generator

-App Description: What your app will do.
+# App Description:

 The user will have the option to input an ingredient of choice and the app will pull from an API of recipes and select then display all the recipes with that ingreident in it.
 User will input an ingredient (chicken, steak, salmon, potatos, etc..) and the page will display all recipes with that main ingredient.

-API: The API you are using and the information you plan to get from it. https://www.themealdb.com/api.php

-API Snippet: A sample snippet of JSON from a successful GET request you have made to your API using Postman.
+# API:

+https://www.themealdb.com/api.php

+# API Snippet:

 https://www.themealdb.com/api/json/v1/1/filter.php?i=pork